zawropati/interactive-svg/wedensday-challenge/README.md

-# Exercise 2#
+# Challenge#
-###  Manipulating a SVG
+###  DRAW A DYNAMIC GRAPH
 * Make a new html document
-* load pie.svg into the DOM
+* load the data from persons.json and draw a graph over the persons age
-* find the id's and change color on the pieslices on mouseover
+* animate the drawing of the graph
-* change the color back on mouseout

 ## Hint
-Use the svg objects fill attribute
+USE YOUR KNOWLEDGE FROM EXERCISE 3 AND 4